-Chinese New Year is my kind of holiday—parading dragons, fireworks, and food (lots of food!).
+Chinese New Year, or Lunar New Year, is my kind of holiday—parading dragons, fireworks, and food (lots of food!).
 The dragons and fireworks are meant to scare off evil spirits and auspicious foods portend prosperity, longevity, health, fertility, happiness, and more for the coming year.

 The Lunar New Year is possibly the most important holiday on the Chinese calendar.
 Everything you do (and eat) that day, and in the days leading up to it, is said to determine how your entire year will play out.

 Any holiday that promises to deliver good fortune because I stuffed my face with dumplings, noodles, and other auspicious foods is carved in stone on my calendar, too.

 Dumplings represent wealth.
 The little bundles can be made to look like silver ingots or purses, hence the symbolism here.
 According to legend, the more dumplings you eat during the lunar new year, the more money you’ll bring in during the year.